 During fixation welding, the foot switch is always active, and cannot be deactivated!
 The shielding gas flow is deactivated during fixation welding.

-TIP: Fixation welding is particularly well suited for metals with low conductivity, for example titanium or stainless steel.

-Attention!
-Fixation welding is not suitable for precious metal alloys.
+TIP: Fixation welding is particularly well suited for metals with low conductivity, for example stainless steel or titanium.
+That means that this function is not or only partially suitable for precious metal and other highly conductive alloys.